Legal

 Our Employees

-Nuix uses reputable recruitment agencies when sourcing employees who are required to comply with the relevant labor laws in each of the 11 countries staff are located in.
+Nuix uses reputable recruitment agencies and Place of Employment (POE) providers when sourcing and engaging employees who are required to comply with the relevant labour laws in each of the 14 countries in which Nuix has direct employees, contractors or staff engaged via POEs.

-Nuix has strong processes in relation to the recruitment, onboarding, and rewarding of all our direct employees.
-We regularly monitor the hours that they are working and have programs in place to address their well-being.
+Nuix has strong processes in relation to the recruitment, onboarding and rewarding of all our direct employees.
 On an annual basis, salaries are reviewed to ensure that they are consistent with the market and that all legal obligations are met.
 Relevant jurisdictions have policies in place in relation to the payment of overtime when additional hours are required to be worked.

 Training